arch-adi21/DSA-Python/DSA Day 4/DAY4.md

 ## Insertion at end

-- Traverse to the last node
+- Traverse to the last node , create a new node .
+- The previous node , which was the last node earlier , will have it's `next` pointing towards this new last node.
+- The `next` of new last node will point towards head.

+## Deletion at